 Before you purchase any cards on Sorare, it's a good idea to have a basic strategy in place so that you have the best chance of success.

 It's not a good idea to just start buying cards without doing any research first.
 You could end up with players that may have a long-term injury or aren't being picked for first team football for another reason, leaving the card useless to you for upcoming competitions.

 Your main aim to begin with is to obtain a minimum of four rare cards so that you can enter the Global All Star Division Tier 4 tournaments, or five limited cards for the Tier 5 tournaments.

 Although you can enter with player cards from leagues around the world in this competition, it's best to focus on specific regions, such as Europe or Asia, so that you can look to enter regional tournaments too.

 There are several types of tournament that you can enter:

-When building your first team, the cheapest option is to use a "common" Goalkeeper card.
+For Tier 4 tournaments, the cheapest option is to use a "common" Goalkeeper card.
 Goalkeeper cards are a little harder to come by and therefore cost more, so if you're eager to get started, you can just use a common card for now.

 There are two ways to buy cards, either through the New Signings section which take place by auction, or you can purchase cards directly from other managers.